 By Donald Kirk

-Donald Kirk (www.donaldkirk.com) has been covering war and peace in the region for decades.
+Donald Kirk (www.donaldkirk.com,) has been covering confrontation and conflict in Asia for decades.